 Help Me Stops integrative approach draws on different schools of thought and ways of working to produce the most effective therapy for each individual client.
 We apply these therapeutic approaches alongside the 12-Step model to give clients the best opportunity for lasting recovery.

-Our model is predominately group work but each client will have a personal one-to-one with their named therapist each week or two a week if on the online programme.
+Our model is predominately group work but each client will have a weekly one-to-one with their named therapist

 The face to face and online programmes includes most of the following elements, although some activities will take place outside of these hours, in the client’s own time.